Skip Navigation

 Today’s highly partisan politics has drowned out the voices of these voters.
 “In-your-face” confrontations and shouting matches between extremists and special interests—“red” versus “blue”—dominate the political scene.

-Practical, solution-focused voters are marginalized and largely ignored, despite poll after poll showing them to be a clear majority in every state in the union.
+Practical, solution-focused voters are marginalized and largely ignored, despite poll after poll showing them to be a clear majority in almost every state in the union.

-Why don’t we hear about these workable solutions to real concerns?
+Why don’t we hear about these broadly supported, workable solutions to real concerns?
 Because politicians, parties, and special interests benefit by keeping this hidden, especially during elections.
 But the fact remains that we Americans agree on a lot of policies that would guide government to solve many of our nagging problems.

 This is the unacknowledged common ground that UniVote reveals and empowers.